BioComSoftware/TeramyydDuel/Docs/DEV_INSTRUCTIONS.md

 - Fields: launcherPrefab,
 unOnStart.
 - Note: Use either this helper OR the per‑mount utoPopulateOnStart — not both — to avoid double mounting.

+---

+## Crew Systems

+### Crew Components
+- **CrewRole (enum)**: Shared role IDs (`General`, `Gunnery`, `Navigation`, `DriveEngineering`, `LiftEngineering`).
+Assign the role that best matches what the station expects.
+- **CrewMember** (`Assets/Scripts/Crew/CrewMember.cs`): Attach to every crew prefab/icon.
+Requires `Health`.
+Key fields: `crewId` (leave blank for auto `crew_<guid>`), `displayName`, ratings (1–10) per discipline, `specialization` (preferred role), `initialStationId` (optional starting seat).
+- **CrewStation** (`Assets/Scripts/Crew/CrewStation.cs`): Add anywhere a crew member can operate (weapon icons, helm, engine room).
+Fields: `stationId` (use meaningful unique IDs), `requiredRole`, `allowGeneralists`, `minimumCrewRequired`, `maximumCrewAllowed`, `enforceRequirements`.
+- **CrewManager** (`Assets/Scripts/Crew/CrewManager.cs`): Singleton registry and assignment brain.
+Auto-spawns if missing.
+Handles `RegisterCrew`, `RegisterStation`, auto-matches unassigned crew, exposes queries like `RegisteredCrew`, `GetUnassignedCrew()`, `MeetsRequirement()` and helpers `TryAssignCrewToStation*`.
+- **CrewPersistenceManager** (`Assets/Scripts/Systems/CrewPersistenceManager.cs`): Saves crew IDs, stats, health, and station assignments to `Assets/Resources/CrewPersistence.json` (Editor) or `Application.persistentDataPath` (builds).
+Created automatically, marked `DontDestroyOnLoad`.

+### Authoring Workflow
+1. **Prep crew prefabs**: Add `Health`, then `CrewMember`.
+Fill names/ratings/specializations; leave `crewId` blank unless you need deterministic IDs across variants.
+2. **Place crew in the scene**: Drop crew prefabs anywhere under the ship.
+Physical hierarchy does not matter for assignments.
+Optionally set `initialStationId` to auto-seat them.
+3. **Create crew stations**: For every subsystem needing staff, add `CrewStation` (often as a child of the subsystem).
+Give stable `stationId`s (`Engine_Main_Crew`, `BowGun_Port`).
+Configure role + headcount.
+4. **Hook stations into systems**: `WeaponMount`, `Engine`, and `LiftDevice` each expose `crewStation`, `autoCreateCrewStation`, `defaultCrewRole`, and min/max fields.
+  - Preferred: author a dedicated `CrewStation` object, assign it, and disable `autoCreateCrewStation`.
+  - Temporary/testing: leave reference empty with `autoCreateCrewStation = true` so the component spawns a station at runtime using the defaults.
+5. **Verify runtime wiring**: Enter Play Mode.
+The first crew/station registration spawns `CrewManager`.
+Watch the Console (set `CrewManager.debugLog = true`) to confirm registrations.
+Use `CrewManager.GetUnassignedCrew()` in a temporary `Debug.Log` to see who still needs a seat.
+6. **UI/interaction**: The HUD or in-world consoles should call `CrewManager.TryAssignCrewToStationId(crew, stationId)` when the designer drags/drops crew icons.
+The manager queues requests if the station loads later.

+### Persistence & Save Data
+- Snapshot format (`CrewPersistenceSnapshot`) contains version, `lastSavedUtc`, and an array of `CrewMemberState` values (id, stats, specialization, float health, assigned station ID).
+- Autosave every `saveIntervalSeconds` (default 30).
+Toggle `autoSaveEnabled` while profiling to reduce IO noise.
+- Editor data path: `Assets/Resources/CrewPersistence.json`.
+Delete to reset roster; a new file is generated at next launch.
+- Build data path: `Application.persistentDataPath/CrewPersistence.json`.
+Surface a debug button to nuke saves when needed.
+- Fractional health from `Health` is persisted, so injuries carry forward.
+Death currently sets `currentHealth = 0` but leaves the roster entry intact for future revival systems.

+### Runtime Usage & Troubleshooting
+- **Requirement enforcement**: Global on `CrewManager.enforceCrewRequirements`.
+When true, engines, lift devices, and weapon mounts call `CrewManager.MeetsRequirement()` each update; when false, requirements short-circuit for rapid iteration.
+You can also toggle each `CrewStation.enforceRequirements` for optional redundancy seats.
+- **Systems stuck “awaiting crew”**: Check that the system’s `crewStation` reference points to the right component.
+Auto-created stations live on the same GameObject; inspect during Play to ensure min/max counts make sense.
+Watch the Console for warnings when `minimumCrewRequired > maximumCrewAllowed` (values auto-clamped).
+- **Missing stations**: If a crew member’s `initialStationId` doesn’t exist yet, the manager stores it in `PendingStationId` and keeps retrying until a matching station registers.
+Use consistent IDs baked into prefabs to avoid typos.
+- **UI hookup tips**: Build crew lists from `CrewManager.RegisteredCrew`.
+Idle crew = entries where `AssignedStation == null`.
+When dragging to a slot, call `TryAssignCrewToStationId`; the manager validates requirements and handles unassigning from previous stations.
+- **Testing shortcuts**: Enable `debugLog` on `WeaponMount`, `Engine`, or `LiftDevice` to see explicit “awaiting crew” vs “requirements satisfied” logs.
+Expose temporary inspector buttons to call `CrewManager.UnassignCrew()` for fast iteration.
+Toggle the global enforcement flag mid-play to verify fallback behavior.
+- **Extensibility hooks**: Ratings remain ints (1–10).
+Normalize (`rating / 10f`) before feeding accuracy/spread/thrust modifiers. `CrewStation.maximumCrewAllowed > minimumCrewRequired` lets you script redundancy (second crew grants a buff but is optional).

+---

 ## Ship HUD Mount Marker System
 - Purpose: Simplified system for designers to visually place mount icons on the ship HUD sprite.
 Icons automatically switch between "empty mount" and "weapon mounted" sprites.